This hiking for beginners’ ultimate guide gives you an overview so that you can have a great day in the mountains.

-This Hiking for Beginners Guide will get you started on your own journey.
+This hiking essentials for beginners will get you started on your own journey.

 - Ready to get started?
 Let’s hit the trails!

 What Are the Benefits of Hiking?
 I.e Why Should I Start Hiking?

 Hiking is great physical exercise that improves your cardio fitness, strengthens your heart and builds strong muscles and bones.
 However, I think one of the often-overlooked benefits of hiking is what it does for your mental health.
 See: How Hiking Can Help You Realize What You’re Thinking.

 Hiking improves your mood.
 Just 90 minutes of walking in nature can lead to a lower risk of depression according to a Stanford-led study.